larryc1200/dkube-examples/clinical_reg/README.md

    - **URL:** `https://github.com/oneconvergence/dkube-examples.git`
    - **Branch:** `tensorflow`
    - Leave the other fields in their current selection and `Submit`

+## 1. Automated Setup and Execution using Kubeflow Pipelines

+ The clinical regression can be run in an automated manner through a Kubeflow Pipeline.
+This section explains how to execute this.

 ### Create JupyterLab IDE